dbxifu/SIXSA/README.md

 The inputs for each run is defined in the yaml files provided (SIXSA_YML_INPUT_FILES).
 You can change the parameters of the input files, but beware that reducing too much the training sample size may introduce erratic behavior.
 Remember that there are random realizations involved and therefore the results from one run to the other can differ (still within errors).

-The run time can also differ from one round to the other (say within a few tens of seconds).
+The run times can also differ from one round to the other, but stay reasonably similar.
+Note that time listed in the paper have been obtained by running the code on a 2.9 GHz 6-Core Intel Core i9 MacBook Pro.